oorjitchowdhary/oorjitchowdhary/README.md

 #### Currently, I am:
 - studying Electrical & Computer Engineering, Economics, Data Science, and Applied Math.
-- interning at 𝕏 (fka Twitter) in their foundational services team in San Francisco.
 - leading Partnership Development at [DubHacks](https://dubhacks.co), the largest collegiate hackathon in the Pacific Northwest.
 - serving as VP of Corporate Outreach at the [PM Association](https://www.instagram.com/uwpma), UW's official Product + Program + Project Management club.

 #### Previously, I was involved with:
+- 𝕏 (fka Twitter) as an intern in their foundational services team in San Francisco.
 - UW's [eScience Institute](https://escience.washington.edu) for designing cost-optimized, scalable cloud workflows for research computing.
 - [HDFC Securities](https://www.hdfcsec.com), researching Gen AI product overhauls of online brokerage platforms in the context of Gen Z consumers.
 - the MLH Fellowship, learning best practices in software engineering from industry professionals.